turbio/nix-flamegraph/README.md

 # License

 This is basically just a bunch of templates & scripts cobbled together.
 The parts I contributed are too trivial to really be worthy of anything other than public domain.
+So, um, do whatever you want.